 for publication, please explain why the document is being forwarded to

-The document shepherd reviewed the document when it was first
+The document shepherd has reviewed the docuyment several times,

 (4) Does the document Shepherd have any concerns about the depth or

 breadth of the reviews that have been performed?

 (5) Do portions of the document need review from a particular or from

 broader perspective, e.g., security, operational complexity, AAA, DNS,